-As a technical translation company our teams can translate into virtually any requested language.
-We have production offices around the world (Japan, China, Taiwan, Korea, Germany, Latin America, the United States, and Italy) that serve as hubs for every language in the region, including high-demand Asian languages like Chinese (simplified and traditional), Japanese, Korean, Vietnamese, Thai, Malay, and Indonesian; and similarly popular European languages such as German, French, Spanish, Italian, Russian, Polish, Portuguese, as well as Scandinavian and Slavic languages.
+Our teams can translate into virtually any requested language.
+We have production offices around the world (Japan, China, Taiwan, Korea, Germany, Latin America, the United States, and Italy) that serve as hubs for every language in the region, including high-demand Asian languages like Chinese (Simplified and Traditional), Japanese, Korean, Vietnamese, Thai, Malay, and Indonesian; and similarly popular European languages such as German, French, Spanish, Italian, Russian, Polish, Portuguese, as well as Scandinavian and Slavic languages.

 How can MultiLing make patent translation and filing easier for my legal team?

 We focus on reducing your overhead and simplifying your patent-filing processes.
 You can seamlessly add us into your existing processes, or we can introduce cost-saving systems that can ultimately streamline your workload and reduce costs.
 In the end, we strive to make working with us simple, so your team can turn its attention to more complex challenges.